MarijnPessers/cod.m-CC2538-CC2592-for-Home-Assistant/README.md

 6. You also need to disable hciuart.
 However it was not set up.
 You can check this by running `systemctl status hciuart`
 	- If it iss found disable it `systemctl disable hciuart`

-## Adding it to Home Assistant
+## Adding the module to Home Assistant

 ### Hardware

-1. Turn off the Raspberry pi
+1. Turn off the Raspberry pi.
+2. Press the u.FL antenna onto the module.
+Make sure you place it on the u.FL straight and apply slight pressure.
+It will click on there.
-2. Connect the module in the correct way.
+3. Connect the module in the correct way (which is on the Raspberry Pi on the other side than the USB connectors are; hovering over the rapberry pi; not the other way).
+4. The Raspberri Pi and the module will not fit in any Raspberri Case.
+If you want to fit it make sure you get one with a bit of spave on the top.
+I strapped the antenna to the case with a tie-wrap so that if you or your pet accidentally trips over the cable you don't destroy your hardware.
-3. Power up
+5. Power up.

 ### Software